Easy Ayurveda Video Classes

 It is sold in plastic bottles.
 Is it fine?

-If the quality of the bottle material is very good, it should not be problem, if stored for a short period of time.
+If the quality of the bottle material is very good, it should not be a problem, if stored for a short period of time.

 Can one take non vegetarian food while taking this medicine?